How do I apply?

 Do I need a full script or is a treatment sufficient?

-A completed script is mandatory.
-The script should be considered ready to go into pre-production in May 2019.
+Submission of a completed script is mandatory.
+Upon submission, the script must be ready to go into pre-production in May 2020.

 What is an Artistic Statement?